harvardinformatics/TranscriptomeAssemblyEvaluation/genotyping/README.md

     samtools view -b -F 4 Trinitysupertscipts.GmapToGenome.sam > alignedonly_Trinitysupertscipts.GmapToGenome.bam

 Next, we convert this bamfile to bed, retaining the full cigar string for each alignment, using bedtools bamToBed utility and supplying the -cigar argument.
 Conversion of genotypes to genomic coordinate space relies on parsing the ST alignment CIGAR strings.
-This,filtering on exons,annotation with coverage depth, and other related operations are carried out with [ConvertSuperTranscriptDataToGenomicCoordinates.py](https://github.com/harvardinformatics/TranscriptomeAssemblyEvaluation/blob/master/genotyping/python_code/ConvertSuperTranscriptDataToGenomicCoordinates.py), which takes as input:
+This, filtering on exons, annotation with coverage depth, and other related operations are carried out with [ConvertSuperTranscriptDataToGenomicCoordinates.py](https://github.com/harvardinformatics/TranscriptomeAssemblyEvaluation/blob/master/genotyping/python_code/ConvertSuperTranscriptDataToGenomicCoordinates.py), which takes as input:

 * the bed file of ST genomic alignments with CIGAR strings, via -i
 * the ST fasta, via -f